sathya-selvz/Yogasathya_S/README.md

 I'm actively learning and exploring topics such as:

 - Advanced Python for Data Science
+- Flask / Django for web backend
+- JavaScript frameworks like React
 - Machine Learning Algorithms
 - Deep Learning models